garethjmsaunders/digital-code-style-guide/css.md

 As Phil Karlton once said, 'There are only two hard things in Computer Science: cache invalidation and naming things.'

-I won't comment on the former claim here, but the latter has plagued me for years.
-My advice with regard to naming things in CSS is to pick a name that is sensible, but somewhat ambiguous: aim for high reusability.
+Pick a name that is sensible, but somewhat ambiguous: aim for high reusability.
 For example, instead of a class like `.site-nav`, choose something like `.primary-nav`; rather than `.footer-links`, favour a class like `.sub-links`.

 The differences in these names is that the first of each two examples is tied to a very specific use case: they can only be used as the site's navigation or the footer's links respectively.
 By using slightly more ambiguous names, we can increase our ability to reuse these components in different circumstances.